samanthavholmes/Mini-Twitter-React/README.md

 ### Endpoint Documentation

-`/recent` returns the 50 most recently created tweets in JSON format.
+`GET /tweets/recent` returns the 50 most recently created tweets in JSON format.
 The response body looks like this:

   ```
   [